blumus/satellite-resilience-system/docs/DEVELOPER_CONTEXT.md

 - ❌ Go off track from agreed scope
 - ❌ Be a "yes man" - pretend to agree when unclear
 - ❌ Perform any git operations without explicit approval
+- ❌ **Go beyond exact instructions without asking first** - even if trying to be helpful

 ## What AI MUST Do:
 - ✅ Repeat back understanding before proceeding